-The specified acts or things (SATs) that a designated communications provider (DCP) may be requested to do must be "by way of giving help [...] in relation to the performance of a function [...] so far as the function or power relates to" a list of wide-ranging functions which include the "protection of public revenue".
-In addition, SATs may also be requested for "a matter that facilitates, or is ancillary or incidental to" any of those wide-ranging functions.2 It could be argued that almost anything can be deemed ancillary or incidental to the protection of public revenue, thereby creating a very low bar for the application of the powers given to the respective agencies.
+The specified acts or things (SATs) that a designated communications provider (DCP) may be requested to do must be "by way of giving help [...] in relation to the performance of a function [...] so far as the function or power relates to" a list of wide-ranging functions.
+While we are pleased to note that those function no longer include the protection of public revenue, the inclusion of "a matter that facilitates, or is ancillary or incidental to" any of those functions remains concerning and unnecessarily broadens the remit of the legislation.6

 To limit this very wide scope at least to some degree, Industry requests that the extension to an act or thing that merely facilitates, is incidental or ancillary to the performance of a function or power of an agency be deleted where it occurs in the draft legislation (e.g. Sections 317G(2)(a)(vi) and (b)(vi), 317L(2)(d) and 317T(2)(a)(ii) and (b)(ii)).
 Given the potential impact of a SAT, it is not unreasonable to confine the purpose of it to giving help 'in relation to' (note the vagueness of this term) the actual performance of a function or exercise of a power of the requesting agency.
-Confining the scope in this way would also more adequately reflect the intention of the draft legislation with regard to technical assistance notices (TANs) which are only designed to "request forms of assistance that a provider is already capable of giving, so long as it is of a similar kind to the things specified in 317E".3
+Confining the scope in this way would also more adequately reflect the intention of the draft legislation with regard to technical assistance notices (TANs) which "are intended to be exercised flexibly to request or compel forms of assistance that a provider is already capable of giving, so long as it is of a similar kind or nature as the things specified in 317E" (emphasis added).7

-It is worth noting that the list of functions or relevant objectives in the case of technical assistance requests (TARs) extends to "assisting the enforcement of the criminal laws in force in a foreign country" and "the interests of Australia's foreign relations or the interests of Australia's national economic well-being".4
+It is worth noting that the list of functions or relevant objectives in the case of technical assistance requests (TARs) extends to "assisting the enforcement of the criminal laws in force in a foreign country" and "the interests of Australia's foreign relations or the interests of Australia's national economic well-being".8

-2.2 Listed acts or things (LATs), specified acts or things (SATs) and listed help

-Industry is concerned by the extensive scope of acts and things that can be requested by the relevant agencies.
+2.2 Listed acts or things (LATs), specified acts or things (SATs) and listed help Industry is concerned by the extensive scope of acts and things that can be requested by the relevant agencies.